gvwilson/thirdbit/src/fiction/iffy/index.md

 Her cabin felt cold and empty without Honesty and her blanket.

-Aunt Naggie and Johnson Wales were in the pilot house, empty tea mugs at their elbows.
+Aunt Naggie and Johnson Wales were in the pilot house, empty mugs at their elbows.
-"Hey, sleepy head," Wales greeted her as she came in and gave her foster mother a hug.
+"Hey, sleepy head," Wales greeted her as she came in and hugged her foster mother.
 "How's your friend?"

 "Marines took der.